Matthew-Man/mark-induction--git-walk-through/README.md

-Here is something to read.
+This repository is to practice using GitHub and version control